All Star Jam. photo: P. Vankevich/Ocracoke Observer

 More than 20 artisans sold a wide range of arts and crafts.

-After the rowdy Saturday performances, Sunday morning started with yoga by Desiree Adams, yoga nidra meditation with Lipbone Redding, and sound bath with Brooke German.
+After the rowdy Saturday night performances, Sunday morning began on a peaceful note inside the Berkley Barn.
+Festivalgoers eased into the day with yoga led by Desiree Adams, a yoga nidra meditation with Lipbone Redding, and a restorative sound bath presented by Brooke German.

 Many of the performers took to the stage, playing next to folks they had never met until arriving onto the island.

-“We were real happy with it once again,” Mitchell said.
-But “the biggest challenge is keeping acts we love while making room for new acts every year.
+“We were really happy with it once again,” Mitchell said of this year’s festival.
+“The biggest challenge is keeping the acts we love while making room for new performers every year.
 It’s tough to cut the people you love.”

 Sweet Megg performs Saturday night.
 Photo: P. Vankevich